 Most roadside assistance call centers will still dispatch a tow truck or mobile mechanic even if your situation sounds like its beyond their policy.
 However, the insurer may decide not to pay…

-- Most roadside assistance will pay to get your vehicle pulled out of mud, but many will only do so if it’s reasonably close to the road.
+- Most roadside assistance will pay to get your vehicle pulled out of the mud, but many will only do so if it’s reasonably close to the road.
 If a tow truck has to drive a fair distance off-road, or down an unmarked road, the insurer will likely deny the claim.
 The tow truck will still attempt to get you out, it’s just the insurer probably won’t pay for it.

 - Most roadside assistance will stipulate in their contract that they only pay if your vehicle is located along an established road or marked road.
 That is, they will not pay if you drove your vehicle away from the road.